 Labor market offers available, educated, skilled employees

-In addition, the greater Spokane region is the education hub of the Inland Northwest with 18 universities and colleges offering educational programs.
-More than 85,000 students study at colleges and universities within an 80-mile radius of the county, creating a large talent pool and a dependable source of future employees who will be well-trained and ready to work.
-The county’s public and private higher education institutions work collaboratively with one another and with the business community to support the needs of students and connect them to various industries.
+In addition, the Spokane metro is the education hub of the Inland Northwest with 18 universities and colleges offering educational programs in all industries.
+More than 85,000 students study at colleges and universities within an 80-mile radius of Spokane County, creating a large talent pool and a dependable source of future employees.
+The county’s public and private higher education institutions work collaboratively with one another, and with the business community, to support the needs of students and connect them to employment opportunities in various industries.

 Resources for employers

 Spokane Workforce Council

 The Spokane Workforce Council offers employers resources such as job posting and screening, candidate source, job profiling, assessment testing, behavioral interviewing, on the job training and work opportunity tax credits.
 It can also provide customized labor market intelligence, experienced HR support, and specialized services to meet the needs of targeted industries.
 The council also acts as a comprehensive one-stop career center for adults in the area, offering referrals, workshops, career counseling and more.

 WorkSource Washington is a statewide partnership of state, local and nonprofit agencies that provides an array of employment and training services to job seekers and employers in Washington.
 Customers access services electronically through WorkSourceWA.com or through a network of more than 60 WorkSource centers, affiliates and connection sites.
 Last year, WorkSource professionals helped some 170,000 workers and nearly 5,600 Washington employers.
 Studies show that people who use WorkSource services tend to find work faster and earn more money than those who don’t.